 Under some circumstances, the buyers accept the possession of the property but are not satisfied with it on account of any one or more aspects like faulty construction, pending repair work, poor construction quality, usage of different building materials as promised or the pending delivery of the Occupancy certificate or the Possession Certificate.
 The buyers accept a Conditional Possession Letter on which all the conditions that need to be fulfilled by the builder for accepting a conditional possession letter is fully mentioned.

-Also, the buyer can mention the compensation due from the builder’s end in case of any delay in the project and take the legal route in the extreme cases if needed.
+Also, the buyer can mention the compensation due to the builder’s end in case of any delay in the project and take the legal route in extreme cases if needed.

 Repercussions for not having a Possession Certificate

 Without the proper certification, the interests in the property cannot be exercised by the buyer as there has been no proper transfer of possession and the buyer has no right to reside or use the property for any purpose.
 Lack of possession certificate ensures that the property is still legally in possession of the builder and the buyer is not residing there legally and can be asked to vacate the property by the local civil authorities.

 Legal Aspects – Section 44, Section 53A of the Transfer of Property Act

 - The applicable law in the current scenario would be The Real Estate (Regulation and Development) Act, 2016 with respect to the compliance of the builders and time limits.